-20. Part 2 of the Inquiry's final report, Whanaketia - Through pain and trauma, from darkness to light, includes more detailed contextual information: Chapter 2 describes traditional Māori, Pacific and settler societal attitudes to disability Chapter 4 explains ableism, disablism and the eugenics movement Chapters 5 and 6 describe the development and implementation of the State's policy segregating disabled people in large-scale institutions in the 1950s-1970s Chapter 7 describes the closure of institutions in the 1970s-1990s, and the disability rights movement Chapter 8 discusses demographic data about disabled people during the Inquiry period Chapter 10 describes the State-run disability care settings during the Inquiry period, including psychopaedic institutions, sheltered workshops and special schools Chapter 11 describes the faith-run disability care settings during the Inquiry period.
-21. Chapter 2 of the Inquiry's Kimberley Centre case study, Out of Sight, Out of Mind, sets out the history of the Kimberley Centre, a psychopaedic hospital in Taitoko Levin that operated for 61 years from 1945 to 2006.
+20. Part 2 of the Final Report includes more detailed contextual information: Chapter 2 describes traditional Māori, Pacific and settler societal attitudes to disability Chapter 4 explains ableism, disablism and the eugenics movement Chapters 5 and 6 describe the development and implementation of the State's policy segregating disabled people in large-scale institutions in the 1950s-1970s Chapter 7 describes the closure of institutions in the 1970s-1990s, and the disability rights movement Chapter 8 discusses demographic data about disabled people during the Inquiry period Chapter 10 describes the State-run disability care settings during the Inquiry period, including psychopaedic institutions, sheltered workshops and special schools Chapter 11 describes the faith-run disability care settings during the Inquiry period.
+21. Chapter 2 of the Kimberley Centre case study sets out the history of the Kimberley Centre, a psychopaedic hospital in Taitoko Levin that operated for 61 years from 1945 to 2006.